tudelft3d/geogeeks/docs/python/venv.md

     Some useful commands:

-      - create a new venv (based on the current global version): `penv virtualenv myenv1`
+      - create a new venv called "myenv1" (based on the current global version): `penv virtualenv myenv1`
       - activate it: `penv activate myenv1`
       - deactivate it: `pyenv deactivate`